sOLarFLaMEPyL/Arbitrage_Mev_BOT/README.md

 - Estimated returns vary significantly and are not guaranteed.
 Under favorable market conditions, arbitrage can yield 0.01–0.1% of the volume per successful trade.

   **Sample calculation:** With an investment of 1 ETH as starting capital (for gas and initial swaps) and with regular arbitrage opportunities, the bot can execute trades with volumes of 100–500 ETH per month.
-With an average profit of 0.05% per trade, estimated monthly returns could range from 5% to 25% of invested capital (i.e., 0.05–0.25 ETH per month).
+With an average profit of 0.05% per trade, estimated monthly returns could range from 5% to 25% of invested capital (i.e., 0.05–0.25 ETH per Day).

   Thanks to built-in minimum profit checks (`minProfit`) and slippage protection, the bot is practically loss-free: in 99.9% of cases, unsuccessful trades simply don't execute (the transaction reverts without losing funds, except for gas costs).
 Thus, risks are limited only to gas expenses during unsuccessful attempts.